openshift/installer/docs/user/vsphere/privileges.md

 The tables below describe the absolute minimal set of privileges to install and run OpenShift including Machine management and the vSphere Storage provider.

-### Precreated virtual machine folder
+### Fundamental Privileges

-If there is a pre-existing virtual machine folder that OpenShift RHCOS guests will be created within the privilege set can be used below.
+These privileges are necessary for OpenShift clusters on vSphere and are sufficient to install into an existing virtual machine folder.
+The privileges in the next section are necessary for the installer to provision a folder, which is the default behavior if no folder is specified in the install config.

 Role Name | vSphere object | Privilege Set
 --- | --- | ---